ilya16/graph-db/README.md

 ### Prerequisites

-You have to clone our repository on your local machine
+Clone repository on your local machine using:

 ```
 git clone https://github.com/ilya16/graph-db.git
 ```

-You should have also **Python 3.6** as your main interpreter
+**Python 3.6** interpreter is required and recommended to install and run the project.

 ### Installing